Kitware/trame/docs/content/docs/module-markdown.md

 ![Simple example](/trame/images/module-markdown.jpg)

-Inside Trame it might be usefull to use markdown to simplify the writing of long description and help when some formatting is expected.
+Inside Trame it might be useful to use markdown to simplify the writing of long description and help when some formatting is expected.

 ## How to use it?